TimSnaith/OnePoint-API-Documentation/Keyword.md

 200 | Success
 400 | Invalid Session.
 Please ensure you Login first 400 | The keyword is already registered
-400 | The keyword must be between 3 and 50 character long and can only contain alphanumerics 400 | There was a problem registering the keyword.
+400 | The keyword must be between 3 and 50 characters long and can only contain alphanumerics 400 | There was a problem registering the keyword.
 Please contact OnePoint Global Support

 ### Delete